These at-risk dogs and prison inmates are saving each other thanks to this non-profit organization.

 Each dog stays with their assigned handler in their cell around the clock, making the handler completely responsible for the training and wellbeing of the dog, and some of the dogs are even trained as assistance and service dogs.

-One graduate of the program said, “This program taught me how to be a man.
+One graduate of the program said, “.
 How to accept responsibility.”
 The relationship each handler has with their dog provides companionship, physical affection, and a social outlet that they would not otherwise find in jail.

 “It’s a match made in heaven,”Chris, another graduate of the program, says.
 New Leash On Life affirming human life and providing the opportunity for people to save themselves, and to save another life in the process.